galalelatfawy/Kinesis-firehose-redshift-terraform/README.md

 # Terraform - kinesis firehose to redshift

 ## Usage
-this code used to created Data Pipeline to deliver input data to S3 bucket and firehose will pick it up and place it in redshift cluster
+this Terraform code used to created Data Pipeline including
-## Components
+- Kineses Data stream
+- Kineses Firehose
+- Redshift Cluster
 - S3 Bucket
-- IAM Roles
+- IAM Roles/Policies
 - VPC
 - Subnets (Public - Private - redshift)
     - didn't create IGW and public routing for cost savings :)
     - number of Subnets depends on the number of AZs in the region
 - Security Groups (Generic / redshift)
-- Kinesis firehose
-- redshift cluster

-## List of files
-- kinesis.tf : contains all kinesis required resources like:
-    - S3 bucket
-    - IAM role
-    - Kinesis
-- main.tf : contains basic setup like:
-    - VPC
-    - subnets
-    - SGs
-- redshift.tf
-    - variables
-    - SGs
-    - subnet
-    - subnet group
-    - IAM Policy / Role
-    - redshift cluster

 # notes:
 ```
 - I didn't create the cluster in a separate AWS account , but the concept is to use IAM cross accounts assume roles
-- disables snapshots which can be used to re-import the data to the cluster
+- I have disabled snapshots which can be used to re-import the data to the cluster
+- Public Accessability is Disabled
+- Didn't create the Schema for Redshift and test sending data to the Kineses Data stream
 ```

 # Deployment Steps: